PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Analysis

 \subsection{Qualitative Comparisons}

-In Fig.~\ref{fig:model-compare}, we present results of different models on \celeb{} for qualitative comparison.
-Among all \glspl{mllm}, \acrshort{geminipro} is the \textit{only} one that understands the task requirements \textit{and} completes it with high quality. \acrshort{gpt} and \acrshort{gemini} partially understand the task, but \acrshort{gemini} lacks precise color control or fails to understand the color encodings, while \acrshort{gpt} lacks precise control over the composition of the image, hallucinating the upper body of the person.
-As for \acrshort{sam3}, it sometimes misses some labels. \acrshort{emu35} and \acrshort{unimoe2} models completely misundertood the task while they present different failure patterns. \acrshort{emu35} failed to draw plausible masks but we can see that it could control its image generation process to replicate most features in the original image.
+In Fig.~\ref{fig:model-compare}, we present the results of different models on \celeb{} for qualitative comparison.
+Among all \glspl{omm}, \acrshort{geminipro} is the \textit{only} one that understands the task requirements \textit{and} completes it with high quality. \acrshort{gpt} and \acrshort{gemini} partially understand the task, but \acrshort{gemini} lacks precise color control or fails to understand the color encodings, while \acrshort{gpt} lacks precise control over the composition of the image and hallucinates the upper body of the person.
+As for \acrshort{sam3}, it sometimes misses some labels. \acrshort{emu35} and \acrshort{unimoe2} models completely misunderstand the task while presenting different failure patterns. \acrshort{emu35} failed to draw plausible masks, but it could control its image generation process to replicate most features of the original image.
 In contrast, \acrshort{unimoe2} models could not even draw an image similar to the original image, which may be due to its vision system failing to capture the original image, failing to propagate the visual information to its generation module, or failing to control its generation process.

-Such failure modes are common in the results of the respective models, implying potential misalignment between the vision system and the generation module or lack of control over the generation process.
+Such failure modes are common in the results of the respective models, implying a potential misalignment between the vision system and the generation module, or a lack of control over the generation process.

 We further investigate the results of \acrshort{geminipro}.
 We present the best and worst results from the model in Fig.~\ref{fig:best-gemini-pro} and Fig.~\ref{fig:worst-gemini-pro}.
 The best prediction has a nearly indistinguishable difference from the reference mask, while the worst prediction is dramatically low in quality.
-However, the other two attempts in Fig.~\ref{fig:worst-gemini-pro} present reasonable results, which suggests that the generation process is not stable or robust.
+However, the other four attempts in Fig.~\ref{fig:worst-gemini-pro} present reasonable results, which suggests that the generation process is not stable or robust.